Buhari Admits Agencies Still Divert Govt Funds - THISDAYLIVE

 Omololu Ogunmade in Abuja

-President Muhammadu Buhari admitted that despite the sustained campaign by his government against the war against corruption, some agencies of the government still engage in corrupt practices.
+President Muhammadu Buhari has admitted that despite the sustained campaign by his government against corruption, some agencies of the government still engage in corrupt practices.

-The President, who made this disclosure Monday in the State House while swearing in the chairman and members of the Independent Corrupt Practices and Other Related Offences Commission (ICPC), said such agencies of the federal government either divert government funds or fail to give full account of the revenues they generate.
+The president, who made this disclosure yesterday in the State House while swearing in the chairman and members of the Independent Corrupt Practices and Other Related Offences Commission (ICPC), said such agencies of the federal government either divert government funds or fail to give full account of the revenues they generate.

 The president also admonished the commission to cooperate with other agencies of the federal government such as the Office of the Auditor-General of the Federation with a view to whittling down the forces of corruption.